wpdevup/tap-chat/README.md

 - 📱 **Mobile Optimized** - Separate mobile/desktop configurations
 - 🔒 **GDPR Compliant** - Zero tracking, no cookies
 - 🌐 **Translation Ready** - Fully translatable with .pot file

+### Custom Icon Upload (New in 1.5.0)

+Replace the default WhatsApp icon with your own branding:

+- 🖼️ **Upload Your Logo** - Use WordPress Media Library to select any image
+- ⭕ **Perfect Circle Display** - Icons automatically sized and styled as perfect circles
+- 📱 **Fully Responsive** - Works perfectly on all devices and screen sizes
+- 🔄 **Easy Fallback** - Restore default WhatsApp icon with one click
+- 🎯 **Multiple Uses** - Works in floating button, offline button, and bubble avatar
+- 📏 **Format Support** - PNG, JPG, SVG formats supported

+**How it works:**
+1. Go to General Settings
+2. Click "Choose Icon" button
+3. Select image from WordPress Media Library
+4. Icon automatically displays as perfect circle
+5. Click "Use Default" to restore WhatsApp icon anytime

 ### Smart Triggers (New in 1.4.0)